What is an EpiPen (epinephrine)?

 An EpiPen is a single-use injection tool preloaded with one dose of medication.
-If you have been prescribed an EpiPen, carry it with you at all times.
-Anaphylaxis can happen at any time.
+If you have been prescribed an EpiPen, carry it with you at all times as anaphylaxis can happen at any moment.

 The EpiPen package may come with a trainer pen to be used for practicing.
 The trainer pen is identified by the gray coloring and has no medication or needle.
 You are encouraged to practice with the trainer pen to ensure you can understand and use the pen safely and correctly in the event of an anaphylactic emergency.

 Follow the instruction pamphlet that comes with the EpiPen package.
 EpiPen should never be injected into a vein, the buttocks, hands, fingers, feet, or toes.

 - Remove the blue safety release by pulling it straight up.